Canonical bases arising from quantum symmetric pairs of Kac-Moody type: Introduction

 \subsection{Applications}

 For the existence of bar involution, we shall make the basic assumption that $|a_{ij}| \le 3$ or $\Iblack =\emptyset$ throughout the paper.
-(Once the bar involution is established, the constructions in this paper work in full generality.)
 It seems possible that the new $\imath$divided powers introduced in this paper might help to obtain a Serre presentation for $\Ui$ (and then a bar involution) by weakening or removing this bound assumption on the generalized Cartan matrices in the long run.
 This is exactly how the (old) $\imath$divided powers helped solving this very problem for the quasi-split $\imath$quantum groups $\Ui$ in \cite{CLW18}.

 The $\imath$divided powers are expected to play a key role in computational aspects of $\imath$canonical bases and related combinatorics.
 They will help to shed new light on the categorification and geometric realization of QSP, and in addition have applications in the study of quantum symmetric pairs at roots of 1.